 Overmolding enhances part functionality, such as adding grips to tools or seals to electronics, expanding TPE’s application scope.
 The process involves molding TPE over a substrate to create parts with combined properties, such as soft-touch surfaces or enhanced grip.
 It’s a significant application for TPEs, particularly in consumer and medical products.

 TPE are relatively common injection molding plastic, the Thermoplastic Elastomer (TPE) material combines the benefits of both thermoplastics and elastomers.
 Erye Molding has the skills and know-how to support you from part design through prototyping and production.
-We have the expertise for your TPE injection molding project, contact us and request a quote today.
+We have the expertise for your TPE injection molding project.
+Contact us and request a quote today.